Find Affordable College Courses

 $7,756 Average Tuition & Fees

-Mississippi University for Women came in at #6 in this year’s edition of the Best Value Public Health Schools in the Southeast Region ranking.
-MUW is a small public school located in the town of Columbus.
+Mississippi University for Women did quite well in this year’s ranking of the best value schools for public health students.
+It came in at #6 on the list.
+MUW is a small public school located in the remote town of Columbus.

-MUW undergraduate students pay an average of $7,756 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at MUW are $7,756 per year.
 While working on their degree, public health majors at MUW accumulate an average of around $31,125 in student debt.

 #7